Kai2k/cookie-shop-serverless/README.md

 <br />
 ======================

-This is an example project for Serverless in AWS
+This is an example project for Serverless in AWS.

 We will be using SAM (https://github.com/awslabs/serverless-application-model)